shasha521/LIIR_pytorch/README.md

 ```

 ### Training
-Step 1, first we need to run:
+Step 1, first we need to run one of the following:

 ```
 # Baseline + APE